AceViisualz/AceViisualz/README.md

-## Hi there 👋
+# Hi there 👋

-I’m Adam, a Software Engineer based in the United States.
+I'm Adam, a Software Engineer based in the United States.

 I design and build projects that bring my ideas to life.
 When an idea pops into my head, I usually build it and ship it.

-My main tech stack includes C++, C, and Python.
-Some of my favorite tools are VS Code and Git.
+### 💻 Skills & Tools
+- **Languages:** C++, C, Python
+- **Tools:** VS Code, Git

+### 📂 Projects
+- My personal favorite: **Tic-Tac-Toe**
-I have several pinned projects, but my personal favorite is Tic-Tac-Toe.
-I’ve built over 10 public reports, and likely more than 20 privately.
+- Built over 10 public projects, and likely more than 20 privately

-**Fun Facts**
+### 🎉 Fun Facts
 - I have a cat
 - I don’t like dark coffee
-- Demon Slayer is my favorite anime
+- *Demon Slayer* is my favorite anime
 - Hobbies: anime, gym, building things